kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 # Variable Assignments

 `name = value;`
-`name` must be the name of an previously declared variable.
+`name` must be the name of a previously declared variable.
-`value` is any valid expression.
+`value` can be any valid expression that evaluates to the type of `name`.

 ### Example